qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 If you are not getting the above result, you will not be able to flash the firmware!

 ###Install the USB drivers
-The official Atmel drivers are included in the windows binary version of [`dfu-programmer` 0.7.2](http://iweb.dl.sourceforge.net/project/dfu-programmer/dfu-programmer/0.7.2/dfu-programmer-win-0.7.2.zip) and allow the `dfu-programmer` to program the firmware.
+The drivers are included in the windows binary version of [`dfu-programmer` 0.7.2](http://iweb.dl.sourceforge.net/project/dfu-programmer/dfu-programmer/0.7.2/dfu-programmer-win-0.7.2.zip).

 ```
 $ cd ~/src
 $ wget http://iweb.dl.sourceforge.net/project/dfu-programmer/dfu-programmer/0.7.2/dfu-programmer-win-0.7.2.zip
 $ unzip dfu-programmer-win-0.7.2.zip -d dfu-programmer-win-0.7.2
 ```

+or

+The official drivers are found in [Atmel's `FLIP` installer](http://www.atmel.com/images/Flip%20Installer%20-%203.4.7.112.exe).
+Download and then install `FLIP`.
+Upon installation, the drivers will be found in `C:\Program Files (x86)\Atmel\Flip 3.4.7\usb`.

-Then, from an **administrator-privileged** `Windows` terminal, run the following command (adjust the path for username as necessary) and accept the prompt that pops up:
+Then, from an **administrator-privileged** `Windows` terminal, run the following command (adjust the path for username, etc. as necessary) and accept the prompt that pops up:
 ```
 C:\> pnputil -i -a C:\cygwin64\home\Kevin\src\dfu-programmer-win-0.7.2\dfu-prog-usb-1.2.2\atmel_usb_dfu.inf
+or
+C:\> pnputil -i -a "C:\Program Files (x86)\Atmel\Flip 3.4.7\usb\atmel_usb_dfu.inf"
 ```

 This should be the result: